- SPORT:

 “I was nervous going into it,” Umstead said.
 “I just really put my trust in my husband because I had a stress attack at the top… It was really nice to finally finish a slalom and actually get third when I did.”

-Eight years later, Umstead appeared on Dancing with the Stars, becoming the first star who was visually impaired to appear on the show.
+Eight years later, Umstead appeared on Dancing with the Stars, becoming the first visually impaired star to appear on the show.